 Favorites – Opportunities marked as favorites in the Inbound or Outbound Co-sell opportunities tabs will be shown in this tab.
 Mark any opportunity as a favorite by clicking on the heart icon on the opportunity in the list view.
 You can remove the opportunity from favorites by just clicking on the same icon again.

 Create a Co-sell opportunity

 To co-sell with Microsoft, partners need a commercial-ready solution, an engaged sales team, and a strong go-to-market strategy.
 They must also meet specific additional criteria.
 For more info, see Become co-sell ready.

 To create an opportunity on Partner Center, click the New Deal button in the Co-sell opportunities tab.

 Select your customer

-Select the customer for this specific deal.
+Select the customer for a specific deal.
 Enter their location and start typing the name.
-The autosuggest will start showing recommendations based on the search criteria.
+The suggestion box will start showing recommendations based on the search criteria.
 Since many companies have more than one business entity in the same location, you may see multiple results.
 If you're not sure which to choose, you can confirm which D-U-N-S Number belongs to your customer.
-Be sure to select the exact match for the customer who you're working with.
+Be sure to select the exact match for the customer with whom you're working.

 Once you click Select the customer, you'll be prompted to enter the name, phone number, and email address for the person who's your main point of contact for this deal.
 These details are optional and are required only if you are planning to invite Microsoft sales to help you with the engagement.
 Select Next.